Only Girl (In the World)

-"Only Girl (In the World)" is a song by Barbadian singer Rihanna from her fifth album, Loud (2010).
-Serving as the album's lead single, it was released on September 10, 2010 by Def Jam Recordings.
-Crystal Johnson wrote the song in collaboration with producers Stargate and Sandy Vee.
-Rihanna contacted Stargate before Louds production and asked them to create lively, uptempo music.
-"Only Girl (In the World)" was the first song composed for the album, and the singer decided to include it on the track list before she recorded her vocals.
-Backed by strong bass and synthesizer, it is a dance-pop and Eurodance song that has an electronic composition.
-Its lyrics describe Rihanna demanding physical attention from her lover.
+"Only Girl (In the World)" is a song by Barbadian singer Rihanna from her fifth studio album, Loud (2010).
+It was released as the album's lead single on September 10, 2010, by Def Jam Recordings.
+Crystal Johnson wrote the song in collaboration with its producers Stargate (Mikkel S. Eriksen and Tor Erik Hermansen) and Sandy Vee.
+Rihanna contacted Stargate before Louds production and asked the duo to create lively, upbeat music.
+"Only Girl (In the World)" was the first song composed for the album and Rihanna decided to include it on the track list before she recorded her vocals.
+Backed by a strong bassline and synthesizers, the song is a dance-pop, Eurodance and "rave" R&B track that has an electronic composition.
+Its lyrics describe the singer demanding attention from her lover.